Stuart Forster looks at things to do in Mahone Bay, Nova Scotia.

 The drive from Halifax to Mahone Bay takes just under an hour.

 Despite being a small town, Mahone Bay has plenty of places to dine.

 For seafood, including fish and chips, head to Oh My Cod (567 Main Street), whose name alone warrants a visit to the restaurant.

 Normally I shy away from chains but couldn’t resist popping into Tim Hortons (33 Edgewater Street), a Canadian institution, for a cup of filter coffee and to pick up a box of 20 Timbits.
-Described to me as ‘the holes from doughnuts’ the golf ball sized snacks come in flavoured glazes.
-They are delicious (particularly the cinnamon Timbits) and ideal from sharing during a road trip.
+Described to me as ‘the holes from doughnuts’ the golf ball-sized snacks come in flavoured glazes.
+They are delicious (particularly the cinnamon Timbits) and ideal for sharing during a road trip.